 The term “Non – Preference” refers to characteristics of the host plant which make it unattractive to insects for feed, shelter or oviposition This term was introduced by Kogan and Orthman (1978).

-Insects do not choose some plants for shelter or oviposition due to the presence of undesirable characteristics like texture, hairiness, taste and flavors.
-Such plants undergo less damage by pest and this phenomenon is called Non- Preference or Antixenosis.
+Insects do not choose some plants for shelter or oviposition due to the presence of undesirable characteristics like texture, hairiness, taste and flavour.
+Such plants undergo less damage by pests and this phenomenon is called Non- Preference or Antixenosis.

 E.g., Wheat and cotton plants have hairy leaves that prevent jassids and leave beetles from eating them.